quitting for health reason

 Hi Chuck,

-I don't think I would feel comfortable quitting without first seeking accommodations or acquiring medical documentation that says you need to find work that doesn't require sitting all day .. especially in Texas. (tough state)
+I would not feel comfortable quitting without first seeking accommodations or acquiring medical documentation that says you need to find work that doesn’t require sitting all day .. especially in Texas.

 I have seen medical documentation which requires that a person be allowed to walk or stand a certain number of minutes each hour.